ppy/osu-wiki/wiki/Client/Beatmap_editor/Timing/en.md

 An **uninherited** timing point has its own timing settings.
 Several such points are used to describe timing changes in the song, such as [tempo](/wiki/Music_theory/Tempo) or beat irregularities, or different size of the [time signature](/wiki/Music_theory/Time_signature).
 Adding a new uninherited timing point resets the metronome, and makes it count beats from the timing point's offset, specified in milliseconds.

 Uninherited timing points have red colour on the bottom timeline and in the [timing setup panel](#timing-setup-panel).
-Due to this, they are often called "red offsets", or "red lines".
+Due to this, they are often called "red offsets" or "red lines".

 ### Inherited timing point